 MaineHealth's Non-Clinical Summer Internship Program is a terrific opportunity for students to gain valuable insight and experience in a corporate healthcare setting.
 These are paid positions.

-Students will each be paired with a MaineHealth employee who will be their preceptor & mentor for the summer.
+Students will each be paired with a MaineHealth employee who will be their preceptor and mentor for the summer.
 The preceptor will assign several tasks and projects to the student.

-In addition to working closely with their preceptor, the interns will attend several lunch & learn sessions throughout the summer.
-These sessions include discussions with MaineHealth senior leaders, informative presentations about how to write effective resumes & cover letters, and a mock-interview sessions for students to practice answering behavior-based interview questions.
+In addition to working closely with their preceptor, the interns will attend several lunch and learn sessions throughout the summer.
+These sessions include discussions with MaineHealth senior leaders, informative presentations about how to write effective resumes and cover letters, and mock-interview sessions to practice answering behavior-based interview questions.

 To be considered for a position with the MaineHealth Non-Clinical Summer Internship Program, you must be a student attending an accredited educational institution (college, university, graduate school, medical school, etc.) You must be enrolled as a half-time or full-time student.